Cost of Emulating a Small Quantum Annealing Problem in the Circuit-Model: Discussion

 We emphasize that the quantum annealing problem we study here is particularly simple in multiple ways.
-It is only defined on 4 qubits, the Hamiltonian has a very simple interaction graph, and we are approximating the adiabatic limit final state well already at $JT = 100$.
+It is only defined on four qubits, the Hamiltonian has a very simple interaction graph, and we are approximating the adiabatic limit final state well already at $JT = 100$.
 Nevertheless, a high quality emulation of the final state in the adiabatic limit requires over $10^2$ Magnus-Trotter discretizations steps, resulting in a circuit depth above 400.
+Variational techniques could be used to optimize the circuit for a fixed number of Magnus and Trotter steps \cite{Lubasch1, Lubasch2, Andrew1}, but we do not expect the improvement to significantly change our results.
 While such high quality emulation is beyond current NISQ hardware, we believe that this kind of problem will serve as a useful benchmark to test the performance of future NISQ devices and early fault-tolerant hardware.

+In our analysis, we have only considered Hamiltonians that can be natively embedded in the hardware connectivity graph of both the analog and circuit-based systems.
+If considering Hamiltonians that are not native to the analog hardware, then the analog hardware faces a critical obstacle.
+While in principle perturbative gadgets \cite{Oliveira2005,Jordan2008,Cao2015,Bausch2020} can be used to implement arbitrary Hamiltonians (see Ref.~\cite{Mozgunov2023} for a recent proposal using superconducting qubits), such implementations introduce additional hardware overhead which may defeat the purpose of using the analog hardware.

 While fault-tolerant hardware will allow us to perform simulations with runtimes beyond the physical decoherence time scales of the hardware \cite{Aha1997,Kni1998}, it will add additional runtime overhead to our simulation task.
 Consequently, one can always expect direct emulation with analog hardware to be significantly faster than simulation on fault-tolerant hardware.
 While fault-tolerant hardware may be the only way to access sufficiently large simulation problems with long simulation times or to perform very-high quality (low error) simulations, at intermediate scales and times analog hardware can provide a tradeoff between runtime and quality.
 Depending on the application, a faster but less accurate simulation may be more desirable, and analog quantum computers can fill that niche, assuming they can achieve the necessary error rates at application sizes.